How to respond to the signals you and your colleagues are sending – to ensure the success of your change programme.

 Move on from denial and the next stop on the change journey is resistance.
 Resistance occurs when colleagues have moved through the numbness of denial and begin to experience self-doubt, anger, depression, anxiety, frustration, fear or uncertainty.
 Oh joy!

 In the resistance stage, productivity dips drastically and the workforce is often upset and negative.

 While it is difficult for a leader to allow negative views to be aired openly, this is exactly what helps to minimise resistance.
-Allowing colleagues to express their feelings and share their experiences make this stage pass more quickly.
+Promoting Psychological Safety in the workplace and allowing colleagues to express their feelings while sharing their experiences make this stage pass more quickly.